 \section{INTRODUCTION}

-Space robots should work under different gravity (Moon: 1/6\;G, Mars: 3/8\;G, and small bodies or in-orbit: micro-gravity).
+Space robots work under different gravity (Moon: 1/6\;G, Mars: 3/8\;G, and small bodies or in-orbit: micro\;G).
 Thus, it is essential to have an experimental setup that can demonstrate that the robot moves under such a lower gravity.
-Gravity offloading techniques for such a space robot experiment are generally divided into three types: 1) Air-floating testbed: This method removes the effect of gravity on motion in a two-dimensional plane by levitating the object on the surface plate using compressed air and reducing friction to as close to zero as possible\cite{yuguchi2016verification}.
+Gravity offloading techniques for such a space robot experiment are generally divided into three types: 1) Air-floating: This method removes the effect of gravity on motion in a two-dimensional plane by levitating the object on the surface using compressed air and reducing friction to as close to zero as possible~\cite{yuguchi2016verification}.
 By changing the tilt angle of the surface plate, arbitrary gravity can be simulated.
-2) Applying a controlled external force: This technique utilizes a robot arm \cite{chacin2008microgravity} or a tether \cite{valle2017reduced} attached to the target object to externally apply the controlled forces and moments other than gravity with torque and force sensor feedback, resulting in that any different gravitational forces and external moments can be simulated for the target.
-In this technique, we can simulate any gravity acting on the object with high accuracy, but the whole hardware system tends to be large-sized.
+2) Applying a controlled external force: This technique utilizes a robot arm~\cite{chacin2008microgravity} or a tether~\cite{valle2017reduced} attached to the target object to externally apply the controlled forces and moments other than gravity with torque and force sensor feedback, resulting in that any different gravitational forces and external moments can be simulated for the target.
+In this technique, we can mimic any gravity with high accuracy, but the whole hardware system tends to be large-sized.
 3) Counterweighting: In this technique, the target object is hoisted by a tether to which a counterweight is attached at the other end.